shabeermothi/chinmaya-vrindavan-events/README.md

 ==========================

 ```
-The module is under active development
+The module is under construction
 ```

 Users should be able to